OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:39

-One of the criminals who hung there hurled insults at him: “Aren’t you the Messiah?
+One of the criminals hanging there insulted him: “Aren’t you the Messiah?
 Save yourself and us!”

 ## Luke 23:40

-But the other criminal rebuked him.
-“Don’t you fear God,” he said, “since you are under the same sentence?
+But the other criminal admonished him.
+“Do you not fear God,” he said, “since you are under the same sentence?

 ## Luke 23:41

-We are punished justly, for we are getting what our deeds deserve.
+We are punished justly, for we are receiving what our deeds deserve.
 But this man has done nothing wrong.”

 ## Luke 23:42